-The number one rule for hiking socks (and most other outdoor gear) is no cotton.
+The No. 1 rule for hiking socks (and most other outdoor gear) is no cotton.
 “Cotton is the fabric of our lives but it is also the product of many blisters,” says Beth Henkes, footwear sales lead at the Alderwood, Washington, REI store.
 Wet, cotton socks don’t wick moisture: Instead, they trap moisture next to the skin, which can cause chafing and blisters.

 “You can take three pairs of wool socks on a three-week trip and that’s all you need,” Henkes says.
 “One on your feet, an extra dry pair in your pack, and one hanging off the back of the pack to dry.”

-Synthetic materials (typically made with polyester and nylon) dry more quickly than wool materials, but you’ll likely sweat a bit more in them, compared to wool.
-Synthetic items are also more likely to retain smell and your feet may slip a bit more in a pair of synthetic socks, compared to wool.
-That said, if wool irritates your skin, synthetic materials are a good back up choice.
+Synthetic materials (typically made with polyester and nylon) dry more quickly than wool materials, but you’ll likely sweat a bit more in them, compared with wool.
+Synthetic items are also more likely to retain smell and your feet may slip a bit more in a pair of synthetic socks, compared with wool.
+That said, if wool irritates your skin, synthetic materials are a good backup choice.

 Hiking sock fit largely depends on the shoes you own and the size of your feet.
 Head into an REI store to get your foot fitted for the right pair of shoes: REI shoe experts are trained to help you assess foot volume, which is the most important part of hiking boot fit.
 Volume is the depth of your foot—it’s not the same as your arch—and it determines the width and size of the best shoe and sock for you.